2021 Collierville Kroger shooting: Aftermath

 Bailey Station Elementary School and other local schools were put on lockdown as a precautionary measure due to the shooting, but it was lifted later in the day.
 Students at the high school were asked to wear maroon on September 24 as a sign of solidarity to the school and the town.
 Collierville city officials were offered support from Boulder, Colorado, where a mass shooting at a King Soopers store had occurred in March.

 Kroger offered counseling services for its employees almost immediately after the shooting and has closed the store until the investigation is concluded.
 The Collierville police chief praised the store employees and customers, saying "I've never seen anything like it...
 We found people hiding in freezers and in locked offices.
 They were doing what they were trained to do: run, hide, fight."

 After over a month of remodeling, Kroger announced that the store would reopen on November 10 with improved security.

+Store reopening

+Following the shooting, the Byhalia Road Kroger location was closed to the public for nearly seven weeks to allow for the police investigation and an interior remodel.
+During the closure, Kroger continued to compensate store employees and offered them access to grief counseling and mental health support.
+In the weeks following the tragedy, the local community rallied around the message and hashtag "#ColliervilleStrong" as a show of resilience and support for the victims.

+On November 5, 2021, Kroger officials announced the store would officially reopen its doors.
+Prior to the public reopening, a private gathering was held for employees to return to the space, reconnect, and support one another away from the public eye.

+The store officially reopened on the morning of November 10, 2021.
+As part of the reopening, the interior was extensively remodeled, changing the layout and visual appearance of the space from how it looked on the day of the shooting to help returning staff and customers.
+Additionally, Kroger implemented enhanced security measures, including an increased physical presence of security personnel.